CRollins6020/CRollins6020/User-Guides/Enterprise Prompt Engineering Handbook.md

 ## 8. Use Case Templates

-### 🛠️ Troubleshooting Summary
+### 🛠️ Technical Troubleshooting

+> *"Review this debug log and identify the top two issues causing the outage.
+Use bullet points."*
+> *"Given the error trace below, explain what failed and suggest one remediation step."*
+> *"Analyze this API response and highlight any unexpected values.
+Return in table format."*
+> *"Interpret this stack trace for a junior developer.
+Write a clear explanation in plain English."*

+### 🔐 Security and Risk Assessment

+> *"Examine the following IAM policy and list 3 misconfigurations or risks."*
-> *"You are a Tier 2 support engineer.
-Review the error log below and summarize the root cause and recommended fix.
-Return as a 2-bullet list."*
+> *"You are a security engineer.
+Review this SSO implementation and identify 2 weaknesses."*

-### 🔐 Security Risk Review

-> *"You are a cybersecurity analyst.
-Analyze the attached firewall configuration and list 3 risks.
-Assign a severity level to each and explain why."*
+> *"Based on the penetration test results, write a short risk summary for leadership."*
+> *"Evaluate this incident report and propose 2 prevention strategies."*

-### 📈 Reporting Summary
+### 📊 Reporting and Documentation

+> *"Create a summary table from the following uptime logs.
+Include date, downtime, and root cause."*
 > *"You are a Technical Writer.
-Summarize the quarterly product metrics into a stakeholder-friendly format.
-Highlight usage trends and churn indicators."*
+Reformat this product changelog into 3 customer-facing release notes."*
+> *"Review the quarterly KPIs and summarize 3 insights for the executive team."*
+> *"From the attached usage report, identify top 3 features by adoption rate.
+Present as bullet points."*

-### 📬 Outbound Enablement Copy
+### 🧠 Internal Enablement and Comms

-> *"Write a short, punchy paragraph introducing this new feature to sales reps.
-Include one benefit and a call to action."*
+> *"Write a Slack announcement explaining this new workflow to internal teams.
+Keep it under 100 words."*

-### 📚 Internal FAQ Generator

-> *"Based on the product spec below, generate an internal FAQ for Customer Success.
-Focus on integration, known issues, and licensing."*
+> *"Draft a 3-bullet onboarding tip list for new hires on using the dev environment."*
+> *"Turn this internal wiki page into a customer-facing summary."*
+> *"Create a short script for a 2-minute training video on account provisioning."*

 ---